 - Turn the key in the ignition.
 The car should start up.

 Keep your left foot on the clutch and your right foot on the break.
 Shift into first gear, moving the gear shifter to the left and up.
 Once the car is in gear, you can take your foot off the brake.

 You're ready to roll!
 Here's how you drive forward:

 - Move your right foot so it is hovering over the gas pedal.

 - Very slowly, begin to lift your left foot off the clutch as you press down on the gas pedal with your right foot.
 This is called "slipping the clutch," and it can take some practice.
+You'll notice that the tachometer reads higher the more gas you give the car.
+Do not give the car too much gas; the tachometer should read under 2,000 RPM.
 Ideally, this will be a gradual, smooth movement, and it will result in the car gently rolling forward.
 In reality, you can expect to stall the car a few times or lurch forward suddenly as you learn this step.
 All it takes is practice.
 If the car stalls, return to "Start the Vehicle" to restart it.

 - Remove your left foot from the clutch and continue driving until the tachometer indicates that it's time to shift to second gear.

 When the tachometer indicates that the engine is operating at approximately 3,000 RPM, it's time to shift gears.
 You may find that your car is geared to shift at a lower or higher RPM, but while you're learning, 3,000 is a good benchmark.
+Listen to the engine.
+You'll hear it roar louder as you get closer to needing to shift.
 Here's how you shift up:

 - Take your right foot off the gas pedal.